 The Privacy & ATI Team presented at all Employee Orientation Training sessions held for new EDC employees.
-During the reporting period, nine (9) orientation sessions were held and four (4) customized training sessions were held for various business groups.
-A total of two hundred and thirty-five (235) employees received awareness training regarding EDC's obligations under the Act.
+During the reporting period, twelve (12) orientation sessions were held and a total of three hundred and fifty-seven (357) employees received awareness training regarding EDC's obligations under the Act.